fsprojects/Paket/docs/content/template-files.md

 ### Comments

 A line starting with a # or // is considered a comment and will be ignored by the parser.

+### Includes

+A line with the format `#load "<filename>"` will be replaced with the content of the given file.

+The file must exist relative to the root file.
+If the file is not found, the line will be deleted.